Abstract submission

 Abstracts submission for hybrid events

 The BGS is accepting abstract submissions for the meeting listed in the table below.
 Assessors will review abstracts online.
 Posters will be displayed on the BGS website and platform presentations delivered online.
-The Autumn 2022, Spring 2023 and Autumn 2023 meeting posters will be included in our Age and Ageing supplements.
-Please submit via our abstracts portal.
+The 2024 and 2025 Spring and Autumn meeting posters will be included in our Age and Ageing supplements.
+Please submit using the links below.

 Upcoming abstract submission dates